Toloka/docs/en/crowd-kit/reference/crowdkit.aggregation.classification.majority_vote.MajorityVote.md

 can be used when different weights assigned for performers' votes.
 In this case, the resulting label will be the one with the largest sum of weights.

+{% note info %}

-**Note:** in case when two or more labels have the largest number of votes, the resulting label will be the same for all tasks which have the same set of labels with equal count of votes.
+In case when two or more labels have the largest number of votes, the resulting label will be the same for all tasks which have the same set of labels with equal count of votes.

+{% endnote %}

 ## Parameters Description